Egg marking: Criticism

+Area per hen depending on the first digit of the egg marking.
+Code 1 and 0 need 4 m^{2} of outdoor space per hen.

 There have been multiple occurrences of the producer code being forged: a common strategy is to have multiple barns on the same farm, with some having caged hen production and others with organic production.
 Eggs are then quietly moved from a caged barn to an organic one, resulting in a superior egg code that commands a higher price on the market.
 In Lower Saxony (Germany), the state attorney prosecutes around 150 farmers per year.

 Marking organic egg production as level 0 might imply that there is nothing better.
 However it does not necessarily indicate sustainable agriculture, where hens are fed exclusively from organic farming.
 Also, species-appropriate husbandry would require more space per hen or a lower number of hens per barn (or even have a rooster around to suppress quarrels).
 In fact, there are superior organic farming standards (e.g. Demeter or Bioland) that cannot be expressed in the current egg code system.
 Between levels 1 and 0, the difference in space per animal is limited.

 Furthermore, egg marking says nothing about other egg production conditions that are frequently criticized by animal advocates, such as the mass killing of male chicks and the painful trimming of hens' beaks.